No products in the cart.

 we get it: adulting can be hard, and this whole fluoride debate thing isn’t helping. so, we’ve assembled the research to help you decide which tube to call your main squeeze. if you’re feeling swishy-washy, the important thing to realize is that there isn’t a “wrong” choice. while most people grow up thinking their toothpaste must have fluoride to be effective, it turns out that it’s not absolutely essential for whitening or cleaning your teeth.

-we’re getting a little ahead of ourselves though. first, let’s start with the basics.
+we’re getting a little ahead of ourselves though. first, let’s start with the basics of fluoride and your oral health.

 what exactly is fluoride?